 This post may contain affiliate links for which I earn a small commission at no extra cost to you.
 For more info, check out my Disclosure Policy.
 Thank you for your support!

 • Great For Kids: If you need a gluten free Easter baking activity for kids, this is it.
-They’ll love cutting out the biscuit dough, icing them and sandwiching them with apricot jam.
-A great rain day activity for the holidays!
+They’ll love cutting out the gluten free biscuit dough, icing them and sandwiching them together with apricot jam.

 Ingredients and Substitutions

-There’s a printable recipe card below for these easy Easter Egg Biscuits.
+There’s a printable recipe card below for these easy Gluten Free Easter Biscuits.
 But here are the main ingredients and ideas for any swaps:

 • Butter: You can use margarine for a vegan version.